deleolayinka/Data-Science-Portfolio/README.txt

-Editorial by HTML5 UP
-html5up.net | @ajlkn
+Olayinka's Data Science Portfolio! deleolayinka.io | @deleolayinka
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use.

-Say hello to Editorial, a blog/magazine-ish template built around a toggleable "locking" sidebar (scroll down to see what I mean) and an accordion-style menu.
-Not the usual landing page/portfolio affair you'd expect to see at HTML5 UP, but I figured for my 41st (!!!) template I'd change it up a little.
-Enjoy :)
+Say hello to my Data Science Portfolio, a blog/magazine-ish portfolio built around a toggleable "locking" sidebar (scroll down to see what I mean) and an accordion-style menu.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

 (* = not included)

-AJ
+MOSES OLAYINKA OYEDELE
-aj@lkn.io | @ajlkn
+deleolayinka.io | @deleolayinka

 Credits: